 Photoshop Elements 11

-When anyone just starting out in digital photography or those photographers that come on any of our courses ask me to recommend good editing software for beginners, I always turn to Adobe Photoshop Elements.
+When anyone just starting out in digital photography asks me this.
+Or those photographers that come on any of our courses ask me to recommend good editing software for beginners.
+I always turn to Adobe Photoshop Elements.

-Photoshop Elements is a "watered down" version of the full Photoshop and Adobe have just announced version 11.
+Photoshop Elements is a "watered down" version of the full Photoshop.
+Adobe have just announced version 11.
 I decided to take a closer look at what they are now offering and downloaded the trial.

 It's been a while since I posted a new Photoshop Tutorial so here is one on erasing unwanted objects using Photoshop.
-There are many ways to do this but in this tutorial, I use the healing brush, cloning tool and Content Aware (CS5/CS6).
+There are many ways to do this but in this tutorial, I use the healing brush, cloning tool and Content Aware (CS5/CS6 and later).

-One reason for posting this tutorial is that I wanted to show you that a lot of the things you can do in Photoshop, are readily available in Adobe Photoshop Elements 11 (reviewed above).
-This includes a version of the Content Aware tool in Photoshop CS5 and onwards and if you don't know what that is, it is worth watching the video just for that!
-I plan to upload more and more tutorials soon but for now…
+One reason for posting this tutorial is this.
+I wanted to show you that a lot of the things you can do in Photoshop, are readily available in Adobe Photoshop Elements 11 (reviewed above).
+This includes a version of the Content Aware tool in Photoshop CS5 and onwards.
+If you don't know what that is, it is worth watching the video just for that!

 Insurance Cover for Third Parties

 An interesting point was made when I posted an article on dangerous wedding photography over on our Wedding Photography Blueprint blog.
-It was regarding the couple's safety when shooting the more crazy wedding photographs that some photographers attempt these days.
+It was regarding the couple's safety.
+Especially when shooting the more crazy wedding photographs that some photographers attempt these days.

-Does your insurance, if you shoot professionally, cover you should one or both of the couple get injured during a risky shoot that you suggested?
+Does your insurance cover you should one or both of the couple get injured during a risky shoot that you suggested?
 Are you to blame or are they of an age where they are responsible for their own actions regardless of what you suggest?

 In the words of my 9 year old son…OMG!

-How do you Canon shooters fancy a pro-grade, L-series Canon super-telephoto 200-400L f4 (f5.6 with converter activated) IS lens with built in 1.4x converter that turns it into a 280-560mm lens!
+How do you Canon shooters fancy a pro-grade, L-series Canon super-telephoto 200-400L f4?
+It's your for around $10k!
+It is an IS lens with built in 1.4x converter that turns it into a 280-560mm lens!
 The aperture is f5.6 with the converter activated.

 Perfect for sports and wildlife photographers and matches the already released Nikon version (alas without 1.4 converter).

-I don't know if you have noticed but Moore's Law, the one that states that the number of transistors on integrated circuits doubles approximately every two years, has been kicked into touch as of late.
+I don't know if you have noticed but Moore's Law has been kicked into touch as of late.
+You know, the law that states that the number of transistors on integrated circuits doubles approximately every two years.

-Whereas before it seemed that new technology and new releases did come about every 18-24 months in the past, we are now inundated with new technology, gadgets, gizmos and upgrades every 12 months or less…things are certainly speeding up.
+I did seem that new technology and new releases did come about every 18-24 months in the past.
+However, we are now inundated with new technology, gadgets, gizmos and upgrades every 12 months or less.
+Things are certainly speeding up.

-Anyway, that has nothing really to do with the Kindle Fire HD other than to say this new piece of hardware from Amazon looks set to possibly give the Apple iPad 3 a run for its money.
-Check out our short preview:
+Anyway, that has nothing really to do with the Kindle Fire HD.
+Other than to say this new piece of hardware from Amazon looks set to possibly give the Apple iPad 3 a run for its money.

-I hope you found some of the above useful or interesting and please feel free to add comments below and maybe let me know what you would like to see more of!
+I hope you found some of the above useful or interesting.
+Please feel free to add comments below and maybe let me know what you would like to see more of!